 Method Social Security- Contact Information CALL 1-800-772-1213 Calls to this number are free.
-Available 8:00 am to 7:00 pm, Monday through Friday.
-You can use Social Security's automated telephone services to get recorded information and conduct some business 24 hours a day. ТТҮ 1-800-325-0778 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Available 8 a.m. to 7 p.m., Monday through Friday.
+You can use Social Security's automated telephone services to get recorded information and conduct some business 24 hours a day.
+TTY 1-800-325-0778 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
-Available 8:00 am to 7:00 pm, Monday through Friday.
+Available 8 a.m. to 7 p.m., Monday through Friday.
 WEBSITE SSA.gov